redhat-cop/ocp-disconnected-docs/appendix/disconnected-registry-standalone-quay.md

     b.
 Configure quay

-    When prompted for authentication, use quayconfig and secret for the credentials.
+    After starting the Quay config container, access the config web ui on the host running the container, for example http://localhost:8080 (or substitute localhost with the host system).
+When prompted for authentication, use _*quayconfig*_ and _*secret*_ (or the whatever value was used in the previous step) for the credentials.

     The minimum required changes are: